What’s changing on July 1, 2016?

 Olympia WA 98504-7464

 You may pay your taxes in cash at any Revenue office.
 Appointments are necessary for tax payments of $20,000 or more.
 Please schedule your appointment before the due date.
 We encourage early payments (before the 25th) if using cash.
 Penalties may apply if you don’t pay your taxes by the 25th.
 See Requirements for making cash payments.

-Revenue is NOT accepting tax payments for the Liquor Control Board.
+Revenue is NOT accepting tax payments for the Liquor and Cannabis Board.
 Excise taxes due must be paid to LCB.